Joe Biden thinks he has the lock on Black South Carolina voters. Think again.

 Joe Biden really needs a win in South Carolina.
 Then again, so do the rest of the 2020 Democratic hopefuls.

-The former vice president has staked a lot on the Palmetto state, where the electorate is 60 percent Black, a group of voters Biden has long considered to be his base.
+The former vice president has staked a lot on the Palmetto State, where the electorate is 60 percent Black, a group of voters Biden has long considered to be his base.
 A clear victory among these voters would help prove that his campaign was still viable despite his fifth place showing in New Hampshire, behind the 38-year-old former mayor of South Bend, Indiana, Pete Buttigieg, and Sen. Amy Klobuchar (D-Minn.).
 The reason for Biden’s loss, according to conventional wisdom, is that those candidates appealed to the predominantly white voters in the predominantly white state.

 Iowa and New Hampshire’s special get-to-vote-first status has been slammed because they’re not representative of the country as a whole, critics say, and Biden surrogates quickly latched onto that narrative to explain his losses.
 But South Carolina is different.
 “Let’s imagine if the states were in the reverse order,” Rep. Cedric Richmond (D-La.) told reporters in a call after New Hampshire.
 “This whole conversation would be different.
 So I don’t believe that the momentum here relates and carries forward because we’re in different states, different demographics.”